WWE News: Eric Bischoff Comments On Goldberg’s Championship Win Over Bray Wyatt At ‘Super ShowDown’

 — B/R Wrestling (@BRWrestling) February 27, 2020

 Bischoff’s comments were in reference to Goldberg’s last match in Saudi Arabia, where he lost to The Undertaker at last year’s Super ShowDown in a contest that was heavily criticized by fans.
-This match, as previously reported by The Inquisitr, was an error-filled contest where the two legends botched multiple moves, forcing Goldberg to take to social media and apologize to his fans for what he felt was a subpar performance.
+That match, as previously reported by The Inquisitr, was an error-filled contest where the two legends botched multiple moves, forcing Goldberg to take to social media and apologize to his fans for what he felt was a subpar performance.

 Bischoff wasn’t the only former WWE personality who had something negative to say about Goldberg’s win over Wyatt at Super ShowDown.
 Earlier this week, Wrestling Inc. quoted Ryback, who questioned why someone like Goldberg — an older wrestler who is only effective in occasional, super-short matches — would pick up the win.
-He also criticized WWE for once again excluding Wyatt from its “circle” of wrestlers that get a consistent push and get to win marquee matches at WrestleMania.
+He also criticized WWE for once again excluding Wyatt from its “circle” of wrestlers that receive a consistent push and get to win marquee matches at WrestleMania.